 In July 2008 Margaret Barker was awarded a DD by the Archbishop of Canterbury ‘in recognition of her work on the Jerusalem Temple and the origins of Christian Liturgy, which has made a significantly new contribution to our understanding of the New Testament and opened up important fields for research.’

 Margaret Barker is a mother and grandmother, a Methodist Preacher and was involved for over 30 years with the work of a Women’s Refuge.

 Margaret Barker DD has no connection with website Temple Illuminatus.

-Margaret Barker's latest book King of the Jews will be published in April 2014.
+Margaret Barker's latest book King of the Jews was published in April 2014.